mathiasrw/rexreplace/README.md

 - Let search and replace be withing the names of the files (ask for overwriting. -Y = no questions)
 - Let search and replace be within the path of the files (ask for overwriting. -Y = no questions)
 - Let pattern and globs be piped
-- Let Pattern, replacement, and globs come from file
+- Let Pattern, replacement, and globs come from a file
-- Let pattern and glob be javascript code returning string as result
+- Let pattern and glob be javascript code returning a string as the result
 - Flag for simple string search (all other chars than [\n\r\t])
 - Auto string search / replace if no regex magic is used (and verify that speed is better)
 - Make `echo 'a\"b' | rr '\"' '"'` work (needs `rr '\\"' '"'` = not intuitive)